BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_14.md

 There is some *Luminous Moss* at the top of the entry room.
 Plant Device 1 here, on the X symbol.
 Heading to the right you'll be attacked by Sharpedo.
 Enter a bedroom, pick up 5 *Dive Balls*, then follow the path.
 Pick up a *Water Stone* in the room next to you upstairs, then beat the next Sharpedo.
 More *Luminous Moss* is hidden here.
 A room to the left will contain the *Sharpedonite*!
 Plant Device 2 in here.
 To the right, beat another shark then follow the path to pick up *5 Dive Balls*.
 Exit to the right for 5 *Luxury Balls* and the spot for Device 3, then exit to the left to find a shining *Key* and the spot for Device 4.
 A door at the top to the left leads you to a *Dawn Stone* as well as *3 Pearls* hidden, plus the spot for Device 5.
 Finally, head up the stairs here and you'll have a chance to battle and catch **Mareanie**!
 Catch like, four of them: for the Aquarium Quest, to keep, and one to trade away later.
 Plant Device 6 here!
 Exit the ship the same way we came in.

 Surface, and Adrienn will give you the *Alcremite*!
 Use the key we found earlier to enter the warehouse on the left.
-Inside is the *Lycanium-Z*!
+Inside is the *Lycanium Z*!

 Return to the Help Center in East Gearen to get $15000 (+1 Karma).